-UPDATE: On July 31st, 2014, the U.S. Department of Health and Human Services (HHS) issued a rule finalizing Oct.
-1, 2015 as the new compliance date for health care providers, health plans, and health care clearinghouses to transition to ICD-10, the tenth revision of the International Classification of Diseases.
+On July 31, 2014, the U.S. Department of Health and Human Services (HHS) issued a rule finalizing Oct.
+1, 2015 as the new compliance date for health care providers, health plans, and health care clearinghouses to transition to ICD-10, the 10th revision of the International Classification of Diseases.
 This deadline allows providers, insurance companies and others in the health care industry time to ramp up their operations to ensure their systems and business processes are ready to go on Oct.
 1, 2015.

 The Colorado ICD-10 Training Coalition encourages practices not to lose your momentum—you just have more time to perfect your transition!
 Watch for more information on upcoming programs.